Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-For AND tags, pass the tags as separate tag strings:
+Pass `AND` tags as separate tag strings:

 ```ruby
 Before('@cucumis', '~@sativus') do